tomartwinkle/TravelSafe/README.md

 - Building resilience in urban mobility infrastructure through real-time adaptability.

 # Acknowledgements
-Developed by a dedicated team of student innovators representing MIT,Manipal at SRM IST during Nariyukti TechHack - Women's Hackathon 2024 hosted across all universities in India by ACM-W.
+Developed by a dedicated team of student innovators representing MIT,Manipal at SRM IST during Nariyukti TechHack - Women's Hackathon 2024 hosted across all universities in India by ACM-W.<br>
-Special thanks to mentors and organizers for providing the platform and resources to ideate and build solutions for real-world urban challenges and most importantly to **advocate and inspire women in tech**.
+Special thanks to mentors and organizers for providing the platform and resources to ideate and build solutions for real-world urban challenges and most <br>importantly to **advocate and inspire women in tech**.<br>
 # Team
-Twinkle Tomar - 1st year , MIT Manipal (Team Lead) Shravani Sawant - 2nd year , MIT Manipal
+Twinkle Tomar - 1st year , MIT Manipal (Team Lead)<br>
+Shravani Sawant - 2nd year , MIT Manipal<br>
-Soumya Jha - 2nd year , MIT Manipal
+Soumya Jha - 2nd year , MIT Manipal<br>